Wilfred98/reversedgeneration.github.io/README.md

 - Make contributions to the code.

 ## License
 - This project is licensed under the MIT Open Source license Copyright (c) 2019.
-[Wilfred Gitau ](https://github.com/Wilfred98)
+[Wilfred Njenga ](https://github.com/Wilfred98)